I’ve always found that my tennis serve delivery depends on my mental attitude.

-It took me years of playing and analysing that what was happening on the court was the result of what was going on in my mind.
+It took me years of playing and analyzing to realize that what was happening on the court was the result of what was going on in my mind.

-You see, when we ready for the first serve, most of the time it is just excitement of hitting the ball hard or placing it strategically.
+You see, when we get ready for the first serve, most of the time there’s just the excitement of hitting the ball hard or placing it strategically.
 But when the second serve is about to be delivered that’s when the nerves take over.
-It is then when you must be in control of what happens between your ears.
+It is then that you must be in control of what happens in your mind.

 To avoid these feelings when you are about to serve (second serves in particular) practice these:

 1. Think positive thoughts (“I know I can”, “I have confidence”, “I can do this”).